ZKoch-Kronoberg/obs-source-manager/detailed-guide.md

 npm install
 ```

 This will download varius pieces of code that are used in this project but were not made for it. everything that this downloads will be put in the node_modules folder that the command creates inside your extracted folder.
-Nothing gets installed anywhere else on your computer. npm will likely inform you of a couple known vulnerabilities in the downloaded packages.
+Nothing gets installed anywhere else on your computer.

+npm will likely inform you of a couple known vulnerabilities in the downloaded packages.
+I am aware of this and have investigated the ones present ([Inefficient Regular Expression Complexity in nth-check](https://github.com/advisories/GHSA-rp65-9cf3-cjxr, [PostCSS line return parsing error](https://github.com/advisories/GHSA-7fh5-64p2-3v2j) at the time of writing (2024-11-06).
+These vulnerabilities should not pose a risk to this project as far as I can tell, but new vulnerabilities could be discovered at any time and it is therefore best to use "npm audit report" to check if any new vulnerabilities have been discovered and either do your own research or consult with someone that can if you are concerned

 Once you have used "npm install" you can use